carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 > ## Exploring vision API services
 >
-> - Explore the predictions made by the [Google Cloud Vision](https://cloud.google.com/vision) API services with some GLAM related images.
-For example on of the [umbrella images](https://tinyurl.com/r5c6d324) from the [Smithsonian](https://www.si.edu)
+> - Explore the predictions made by the [Google Cloud Vision](https://cloud.google.com/vision) API service or [Azure Computer Vision](https://azure.microsoft.com/en-gb/services/cognitive-services/computer-vision/#features) API with some GLAM images.
+You could use one of the [umbrella images](https://tinyurl.com/r5c6d324) from the [Smithsonian](https://www.si.edu) we saw earlier.
 > - Look at the labels this API predicts for your image.
 > - How might these labels be useful?
 > - Are there any problems with the labels shown?